princepatoliya/ytubers/README.md

 - sending mails for hiring notification
 - donate with razorpay
 - full functionally from admin site
-- some normal CURD functions etc.(only some, You also have to work a little bit :)
+- some normal CURD functions etc.
 ---

 ## Setup